 Marla was fortunate to receive a referral from another client of mine that ensured her a job interview.
 We tweaked her resume to fit the position, and within a couple of days of submission, she obtained an interview with an executive from the company.
-A week after the interview, the company informed Marla that the background process was in progress.
-A month later Marla called me and asked what she should do since it’s been a month since she has heard from the company.
+A week after the discussion, the company informed Marla that the background process was in progress.
+A month later, Marla called me and asked what she should do since it’s been a month since she had heard from the company.
 I asked her two questions:

 Did you call back to find out the background check status?